ddnexus/pagy/docs/how-to.md

 ## Control the page links

-You can control the number and position of the page links in the navigation through the `:size` variable.
+You can control the number and position of the page links in the navigation through the `:size` variable or override the `series` method.

-### Simple nav
+==- Simple nav

 You can set the `:size` variable to a single positive Integer to represent the total number of page links rendered.
 The current page will be placed as centered as possible in the series.